Peptide Research Mitochondrial Health Metabolic Science

 What does a MOTS-C dosage chart look like?

-A MOTS-C dosage chart maps dose ranges by goal: 5 mg/day (3x/week) for metabolic support, 5–10 mg/day (5x/week) for weight loss, 10 mg/day (3x/week) for anti-aging, and 10–20 mg/day (5x/week) for athletic performance.
-Cycles typically run 4–12 weeks followed by a break period.
+A MOTS-C dosage chart maps dose ranges by goal: 5 mg/day (3x/week) for body support, 5–10 mg/day (5x/week) for weight loss, 10 mg/day (3x/week) for anti-aging, and 10–20 mg/day (5x/week) for athletic performance.
+Cycles often run 4–12 weeks followed by a break period.

 What are the side effects of MOTS-C?